bitmovin/bitmovin-player-react/README.md

 ## Dynamically update player source config

-`BitmovinPlayer` keeps track of the source config and reloads the player on changes in the source config:
+`BitmovinPlayer` keeps track of the source config and reloads the source on changes:

 ```tsx
 const playerSources: Array<SourceConfig | undefined> = [